0xAX/linux-insides/Initialization/linux-initialization-10.md

                 (__flags), NULL)
 ```

 The `KMEM_CACHE` has one difference from `kmem_cache_create`.
 Take a look on `__alignof__` operator.
 The `KMEM_CACHE` macro aligns `SLAB` to the size of the given structure, but `kmem_cache_create` uses given value to align space.
 After this we can see the call of the `mmap_init` and `nsproxy_cache_init` functions.
-The first function initalizes virtual memory area `SLAB` and the second function initializes `SLAB` for namespaces.
+The first function initializes virtual memory area `SLAB` and the second function initializes `SLAB` for namespaces.

 The next function after the `proc_caches_init` is `buffer_init`.
 This function is defined in the [fs/buffer.c](https://github.com/torvalds/linux/blob/master/fs/buffer.c) source code file and allocate cache for the `buffer_head`.
 The `buffer_head` is a special structure which defined in the [include/linux/buffer_head.h](https://github.com/torvalds/linux/blob/master/include/linux/buffer_head.h) and used for managing buffers.
-In the start of the `bufer_init` function we allocate cache for the `struct buffer_head` structures with the call of the `kmem_cache_create` function as we did in the previous functions.
-And calcuate the maximum size of the buffers in memory with:
+In the start of the `buffer_init` function we allocate cache for the `struct buffer_head` structures with the call of the `kmem_cache_create` function as we did in the previous functions.
+And calculate the maximum size of the buffers in memory with:

 ```C
 nrpages = (nr_free_buffer_pages() * 10) / 100;